tlepple/data_origination_workshop/prework.md

 ##########################################################################################
 #  notes:
 ##########################################################################################
--- I built a new standalone ubuntu 20 server to install this onto:
+-- I built a new standalone ubuntu 20 server to install this with proxmox:

 #  create a clone from the template
 qm clone 9400 670 --name ice-integration